3commas-io/serum-dex/dex/README.md

 ## Deploying the DEX

-Find the `do.sh` script in the repository's top level directory.
+Using the `do.sh` script from the repository's top level directory,

 ### Run unit tests